Kane1490/Unit-1-Case-Study/README.md

 #Unit 1 homework assignment: Fintech case study: Afterpay
 ## Overview and origin of Afterpay
 ___
-Afterpay is an ASX listed company which is part of the popular and ever-growing financial technology (Fintech) payments actor, specifically, the buy now pay later (BNPL) sector.
+Afterpay is an ASX listed company which is part of the popular and ever-growing financial technology (Fintech) payments sector, specifically, the buy now pay later (BNPL) sector.
 Afterpay was founded by Nick Molnar and Anthony Eisen in 2015 in Sydney, Australia, and now has millions of customers not only in Australia, but also in the US, Canada, UK and New Zealand.

 Talking to News.com.au, Nick Molnar explains how he, and then neighbour and co-founder Anthony Eisen came up with the idea for Afterpay.
 He goes on to explain how they saw a shift in spending amongst millennials after the 2008 financial crisis, saying “There was just a huge swing among Millennials toward spending money on debit cards, not credit cards".
 He goes on to explain how millennials, now their target audience, are tech savvy and conscious about not falling into debt.
 This is where they saw a gap in the payments sector and took advantage with a simple, yet extremely popular "layby" themed payments concept.